growbit/turbogwt-http/README.md

 One configuration step: just remember to register your SerDes in the [Requestor](#requestor).
 <br />
-If you are using *Overlays*, then you don't need any SerDes, *serialization/deserialization is automatic*!
+If you are using *Overlays*, then you don't need any SerDes, serialization/deserialization is automatic.

 To **POST** an object, use the payload method: